 The purpose of this tutorial is to illustrate the importance of carefully analyzing hazards in a process in order to implement effective preventative and mitigation barriers.
 A BowTie diagram is a form of risk assessment to identify these potential hazards.
 It is a visualization of the path a hazard may take “to cause a severe consequence and the combination of preventative and mitigative barriers … required to reduce the process safety risk” (Vaughen & Bloch, 2016).
 It can be applied to many fields and situations, not strictly chemical engineering.

 Below is the general BowTie diagram.
-Click on (1) to (6) buttons for a description of each element.
+Click on each section for a description of each element.

 Incident at Praxair: